emrecosar/ficisertligi/_posts/2021-01-17-glenfarclas15.md

 <p id="english"></p>

-One of the favourites of "The Grants Family" who runs Glenfarclas Distillery in six generations.
-Family never gave a drop of their spirits to the blends and standed up against all economic depressions in 19th and 20th Centuries.
+One of the favourites of "The Grants Family" who has run Glenfarclas Distillery for six generations.
+Family never gave a drop of their spirits to the blends and stood up to all economic depressions in 19th and 20th centuries.

 Nose; red fruits, chocolate, sourdough bread and beautiul oak with a touch of smoke.
 Palate; sherry dominates the beginning with raisins and sweetness.
-Couple of minutes in the glass opens up the whisky and reveal the other aromas.
+A couple of minutes in the glass opens up the whisky and reveals the other aromas.
 Christmas cake, gentle oak, spice, oily and well-rounded till the end.
 Finish; more sweetness, popped up spice, long and warm.

 Glenfarclas 15 has no colouring, bottled at 46% abv, matured in sherry casks and is a wonderful dram to be exact.
 Whisky related or not, I recommend all of my friends and people to try it.
 One of the best sherried classic scotch whiskies out there.